Many straight or bisexual men in a straight relationship complain about the following:

 - Ask your guy to hold your legs, or put them onto his shoulders.

 Don’t get stressed: It is entirely healthy for your body to need a few seconds to adjust itself after a change to new conditions, before you can feel arousal and desire again.
 Therefore, wait a little after each change, in order to realize whether the situation already fits.
 If not, you can try out the next change.
 Everything is allowed that feels good for both of you.
-The more frequently you have sex, and play it by trial-and-error, the faster you will find out which techniques and positions are pleasant to you, and the faster you will be able to adjust yourself to them next time.

 A likely result of your experiments will be that you don’t orgasm by penetration alone, but only if your clitoris gets direct stimulation, be it with fingers, orally, with a toy, or by rubbing against something.
 If this is a surprise to you because you have seen women come by penetration many times in movies or porn and you wonder whether something is wrong with you or your partner, don’t worry, as you have fallen prey to a very common sex myth: